alessandromarcellini/online_chatrooms/README.md

 - Handling errors and exceptions that could occur during the connection.
 - Handling user's disconnection from a chatroom making him connect back to the server.
-- Develop a better "terminal interface" making the application usable even without launching the GUI.
+- Enhancing the TUI making it more easily accessible.
 - Developing a user-friendly graphical user interface.
 - Optimizing the app and cleaning the code.